 Leasing has two significant disadvantages:

 - In some states, the dealership is vicariously responsible if the customer causes their insurance to expire and then get into an accident, so the title stays in the dealership name.
 An accountable dealer will need to bear 'contingent' or 'excess' liability insurance in states with vicarious liability.

 - Since there is a residual value left at the end of a lease period, monthly payments are lower relative to financing.
 It takes longer for dealers to get their money back on a vehicle as a result.

-Please if your are interested need a car with low down payment and easy financing. check out our inventory.
+Please if your are interested need a car with low down payment and easy financing. check out our pre-owned inventory.
 If you have any concerns, call us today, or need help getting set up.